Dynasty Warriors: Godseekers: Story

 As with all Dynasty Warriors games, the game's story is a loose retelling of Romance of the Three Kingdoms, but with a specific focus on the life and times of Zhao Yun in this game, with the story in Dynasty Warriors: Godseekers ending around the time of the formation of the Kingdom of Shu.
 Characters from Dynasty Warriors 8 that are not involved in this era (such as most of the characters from the Kingdom of Jin) are absent in the game.

 Shortly after the Yellow Turban Rebellion, Zhao Yun and Lei Bin discover a mysterious figure encased in ice in a cavernous shrine under attack by Yellow Turban bandits.
 They unwittingly unseal the figure inside, who reveals herself to be Lixia, an ancient mystic responsible for the defeat of the demon Chiyou during the time of the Yellow Emperor.
 However, the defeat of the demon had scattered the five orbs holding her power across the land, and the Yellow Emperor had, for reasons unknown, sealed her in ice.
 Lixia presses the two men to find her five orbs, in order to gain an idea as to how to return Lixia home to the mystic realm.

 Lixia has the ability to sense the presence of nearby orbs, but only if other orbs are not nearby.
-Their first clue lies in Luoyang, where a coalition lead by Yuan Shao is leading a charge to unseat the warlord Dong Zhuo from power.
+Their first clue lies in Luoyang, where a coalition led by Yuan Shao is leading a charge to unseat the warlord Dong Zhuo from power.
 After having defeated Dong Zhuo's forces in the Battle of Hulao Gate, Dong Zhuo begins to retreat, relocating its treasures west to Chang'an.
 However, one of the orbs, the Fire orb, escapes from his grasp, and, in trying to retrieve it, he accidentally activates its power, setting the city in flames.
 Having recovered the Fire orb, they set out to find the second orb, located within Xu Province.
 There, Cao Cao's forces had recently engaged in a battle against local governor Tao Qian over the death of Cao Cao's father.
 Having been enamored with Liu Bei and his sworn brothers, Guan Yu and Zhang Fei, during the battle of Hulao Gate, they assist in Tao Qian's retreat, but not before discovering that Cao Cao has secured the Water orb for himself.